 On the same date a new petition calling for exactly the same thing was published on the Parliament website.
 The petition runs until 29 Oct 2019 and can be signed here.
 It has already received over 10,000 signatures, so the Government will respond.

-Meanwhile we would like to remind you that HS2 Ltd are holding two more drop-in sessions this month, where you can ask their contractors and engineers any questions you like on a one to one basis:
+Meanwhile we would like to remind you that HS2 Ltd are holding three more drop-in sessions this month, where you can ask their contractors and engineers any questions you like on a one to one basis:

 - Amersham Drop-in Session on 14 May 2019 at 4pm – 7.30pm

 - Little Missenden and Hyde Heath Drop-in Session on 18 May 2019 at 11am – 2pm